 Collection; Shepparton Art Gallery

-These few pieces have (as yet) no recorded shape-number in the Pamela Series.
+These have (as yet) no recorded shape-number in the Pamela Series.

 Un-numbered pieces for which the shape-number is known, appear on the numbered catalogue pages.
 For the catalogue index of numbers click here.